colin-gourlay/sundown-sessions/src/content/releases/t/the-icicle-works/the-icicle-works/index.md

 ---
 ## About

-The Icicle Works is the self-titled debut studio album by Liverpool post-punk band The Icicle Works, released on Beggars Banquet in 1984.
-It introduced the band's blend of melodic guitar rock and introspective lyricism, drawing comparisons to Echo & the Bunnymen and early Simple Minds.
+*The Icicle Works* introduced the band's blend of melodic guitar rock and introspective lyricism, drawing comparisons to Echo & the Bunnymen and early Simple Minds.

 The album includes their best-known track, 'Love Is a Wonderful Colour'.